allegheny-computer-science-100-01-f2019/participation/README.md

 ## Problems

-If you have found a problem with this assignment's provided source code, then you can go to the [Computer Science 100-01 Class Activities](https://github.com/allegheny-computer-science-100-01-f2019/class_activities) repository and create an issue by clicking the "Issues" tab and then clicking the green "New Issue" button.
+If you have found a problem with this assignment's provided source code, then you can go to the [Computer Science 100-01 Participation](https://github.com/allegheny-computer-science-100-01-f2019/participation) repository and create an issue by clicking the "Issues" tab and then clicking the green "New Issue" button.
 If you have found a problem with the [GatorGrader tool](https://github.com/GatorEducator/gatorgrader) and the way that it checks